eugene-matvejev/ultimate-commit-machine/README.md

-# THIS IS 1KKK REPOSITORY
+# ULTIMATE COMMIT MACHINE REPOSITORY
+_aka 1kkk repository_

 ## how to use
 `$ ./ultimate-commit-machine.sh`